gjblack-dev/Projects/README.md

 ---

-## Project 2: Multi-Threaded Collatz Stopping Time Generator
+## Project: Multi-Threaded Collatz Stopping Time Generator

 This project explored **parallel programming and concurrency control** by computing the stopping times of Collatz sequences across a large range of numbers using multiple threads.